mantidproject/mantid/docs/source/algorithms/ImggAggregateWavelengths-v1.rst

 given that this algorithm is meant to process large sets of images which can take of the order of tens of minutes or hours to read and/or write depending on the disk resources available.

+As the algorithm tries to find images and subdirectories with images from the input path, to decide whether to process the data as a single projection (radiography) or multiple projections (tomography), there can be ambiguities.
+When an input path is given that contains both image files and subdirectories with image files, the algorithm processes the image files and does not try to process the subdirectories.
+That is, it is assumed that the input path given contains data for a single projection, and that the subdirectories do not necessarily contain images for different projections (tomography data).

 Usage
 -----